I see a lot of patients who have read a lot about their low thyroid level symptoms.

 All of the lab tests and radiology exams with isotopes were tested in known low thyroid patients.
 Know what the result was?
 None were any good.
 But the best of the worst was the TSH.
 You remember the one that will signal the level of T4?
 The inactive thyroid… T4…

 You know the one the drug companies sell to you while uninformed doctors badmouth the natural pork balanced thyroid proven to be superior (in theory as evidenced in the New England Journal Feb issue of 1999.
 In general this article was on a small group of 38 patients but a startling finding of the addition of T3 made many of the patients feel better.)

-Telltale Signs of Low Thyroid Levels.
+Telltale Signs and Symptoms of Low Thyroid Levels.

 Cold extremities, eyebrows are thin or missing on the outer 1/3 of the brow.
 (Dr Heurtog sign from years ago)